Travel.State.Gov > International Travel > Learn About Your Destination > Ghana International Travel Information

 Travelers Who Require Accessibility Assistance: You may find accessibility and accommodation very different from what you find in the United States.
 Ghana’s Persons with Disabilities Act (2006) explicitly prohibits discrimination against persons with physical, sensory, intellectual, and mental disabilities in employment, health care, air travel and other transportation, and other domains.
 The government does not systematically or overtly discriminate against persons with disabilities, but such persons may experience societal discrimination.

-The law provides persons with disabilities access to public buildings “as far as is practical.”
+Furthermore, the law provides persons with disabilities access to public buildings “as far as is practical.”
 However, most buildings, transportation, and educational facilities do not provide for people with special needs.
-Because many streets are unpaved or not well maintained, and sidewalks are not prevalent, individuals in wheelchairs or who have difficulty walking face challenges.
+Because many streets are unpaved or not well-maintained, and sidewalks are not prevalent, individuals in wheelchairs or who have difficulty walking face challenges.